Miniforge¶

 which is in your home directory:

-file.
-This is actively recommended against in the
+your ~/.condarc file.
+This is actively discouraged in the

 official Mamba documentation.